-A very long list of “accountability” concerns brings many watchdog style organizations on to the web to explain the dark nature of self-interest at all levels of human interaction.
+The “whistleblower folks” are having a great set tweets.
+Nevertheless, a very long list of “accountability” concerns brings many watchdog style organizations on to the web to explain the dark nature of self-interest at all levels of human interaction.
 Scan their concerns of the moment.
 Summarize and report the date.
-The are Common Cause, CREW.
-CRP, Sunlight, POGO, the Center for Effective Government, National Security Archive, GAP, National Whistleblowers, the NSWBC, FCG, ACS, and the CPR are just a few.
+Below you will find Common Cause, CREW.
+CRP, Sunlight, POGO, the Center for Effective Government, National Security Archive, GAP, National Whistleblowers, the NSWBC, FCG, ACS, and the CPR and that is just a few.

 Accountability encourages participation in democratic institutions and helps to reduce the corruption of government by special interests.

 Discovers and then sues government officials who sacrifice the common good to special interests.
 Crew, crew is cool cool.

 Tracks money in politics and its effect on elections and public policy.
 They like to say if money talks, they translate.

 Uses cutting-edge technology and ideas to make government transparent, accountable, and more meaningfully accessible to citizens.

 Waste, fraud, and abuse in federal agencies tends to expose the role of special interest money in politics.
 GO POGO!